Grothendieck-Teichm\"uller and Batalin-Vilkovisky: Quantum BV structures on odd symplectic manifolds

 and which admits, in some Darboux coordinate system, a form

-for some $S\in \f_M[[\hbar]]$ of total degree $2$.
-In the literature it is this formal power series in $\hbar$ which is often called a quantum master function.
+for some $S\in \f_M[[\hu]]$ of total degree $2$, where $\f_M$ is the algebra of functions on $M$.
+In the literature it is this formal power series in $\hu$ which is often called a quantum master function.
 Let us denote the set of all quantum master functions on $M$ by $\cQ\cM(M)$.
-It is easy to check that the equation $\Delta_\om D=0$ is equivalent to the following one, \Beq \hbar\Delta S + \frac{1}{2}\{S,S\}=0, \Eeq where $\Delta:=\sum_{a=1}^n \frac{\p^2}{\p x^a \p \psi_a}$.
+It is easy to check that the equation $\Delta_\om D=0$ is equivalent to the following one, \Beq \hu\Delta S + \frac{1}{2}\{S,S\}=0, \Eeq where $\Delta:=\sum_{a=1}^n \frac{\p^2}{\p x^a \p \psi_a}$.
 This equation is often called the {\em quantum master equation}, while a triple $(M, \om, S\in \cQ\cM(M))$ a {\em quantum BV manifold}.

 \sip